Verizon Phones and Plans for Seniors in 2026

 Bottom Line

-Although we’re happy that Verizon offers a discount for customers in Florida, $62 a month for unlimited talk, text, and data in 4G LTE only isn’t that great of a deal.
-To save money, you can buy a prepaid plan, which start at $35 a month.
-Or, if you’re a heavy data user, you may as well pay more for Verizon’s unlimited plans that come with 5G and 5G Ultra Wideband, which start at $65, only $3 more per month.
+Although we’re happy that Verizon offers a discount for customers in Florida, $45 a month for unlimited talk, text, and data in 5G isn’t that great of a deal.
+To save money, you can buy a prepaid plan, which starts at $35 a month, or opt for Verizon’s Unlimited Welcome plan, which starts at $25 a month.

 To learn more about our favorite senior cell phones and plans, check out our helpful guides: